 • MM slash DD slash YYYY

-• Disclaimer: By pressing the submit button below, I give Allied Van Lines consent to use automated telephone dialing technology to call and/or use SMS text messages at the phone number provided including a wireless number for telemarking purposes.
-I understand consent is not a condition of purchase of Allied’s services.
-By pressing submit I also agree to the Allied Privacy Policy.
+• Disclaimer: By pressing the submit button above, I give Excel Moving and Storage & Allied Van Lines consent to use automated telephone dialing technology call and/or use SMS text messages at the phone number provided including a wireless number for telemarking purposes.
+I understand consent is not a condition of purchase from either Excel Moving and Storage or Allied Van Lines.
+I understand that Excel Moving and Storage is an agent Allied Van Lines and consent that Allied Van Lines may call and/or send SMS text messages on behalf Excel Moving and Storage.
+By pressing submit I also agree to the Excel Moving and Storage Privacy Policy..
+If you do not consent, please call us at (888) 275-5900.